laurenholzman/PNT-map2/about.md

 ---

 ## UBC Map Set Viewer / OpenIndexMap-o-Matic
-This project is a minimalistic way to view a collection of OpenIndexMap geoJSON.
-It is built on top of Jekyll's Minima theme and uses custom map layouts built especially for OpenIndexMaps.
+This project aims to create a space to explore the Pacific Northwest Trail, its features, and the context that it exists within.
+It is built on top of Jekyll's Minima theme and uses a custom map layout.